willnorris/imageproxy/README.md

 specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

+### Content-Type whitelist ###

+You can limit what content types can be proxied by using the `contentTypes` flag.
+By default, this is set to `image/*`, meaning that imageproxy will process any image types.
+You can specify multiple content types as a comma separated list, and suffix values with `*` to perform a wildcard match.
+Set the flag to an empty string to proxy all requests, regardless of content type.

 ### Signed Requests ###

 Instead of a host whitelist, you can require that requests be signed.
 This is